 |

-Additionally CytoSpec provides many Keyboard Shortcuts to help speed up image re-assembling and exporting data to other applications.
+In addition, CytoSpec provides many keyboard shortcuts to speed up image recombination and data export to other applications.
+You will find

-You will find that one can save a lot of time by eliminating the need to move the mouse and to choose respective options from the menus bars.
+that you can save a lot of time by eliminating the need to move the mouse and select options from the menu bars.

 Keyboard Shortcuts